Occasionally when traveling, you stumble across a truly special hotel – one that charms you right down to your soul.

 Esbelli Evi in Cappadocia, Turkey, is such a place.

-Carved into Cappadocia’s white volcanic rock cliffs, Esbelli Evi is a boutique cave hotel with ten suites and four standard rooms.
+Today – carved into into Cappadocia’s volcanic rock cliffs – Esbelli Evi is a boutique cave hotel with nine suites and four classic rooms.

-Each suite is unique; they feature hardwood floors, kilim rugs, king-size brass beds, kitchens, rainshowers and lace curtains made by the owner’s mother.
-Our marble bathroom came with a clawfoot tub – plus help-yourself scotch in a crystal decanter next to scented candles on a side-table.
+The marble bathroom of our Fantasy Cave Suite came with a clawfoot tub – plus help-yourself scotch in a crystal decanter next to scented candles on a side-table.

-The gracious owner, Suha Ersoz, has thought of everything to make travelers feel like they have a home away from home – a joy to return to after a day out exploring Cappadocia’s underground cave cities and rock-cut churches.
+Ever gracious, Ersoz has thought of everything to make travelers feel like they have a home away from home – a joy to return to after a day out exploring the UNESCO site of Cappadocia.

-You’re treated to a welcome bottle of wine, free WiFi and in-room laptops, and complimentary fruit and snacks in Esbelli Evi’s living room.
+You’re treated to a welcome bottle of wine, free WiFi and in-room laptops, along with complimentary fruit and snacks in Esbelli Evi’s living room.
 Niches in the bedroom walls are stuffed with great travel and art books; we browsed one on Caravaggio.

 There’s even a complimentary guest laundry tucked away in a courtyard, and each suite’s private stone terrace has a clothes rack, discreetly hidden behind pots of roses.

-Breakfast is taken on a rooftop terrace overlooking the rolling countryside and traditional village.
-Order an omelette, and while waiting, help yourself to fresh cucumber, tomatoes, cheese, home-baked breads and preserves.
+Breakfast (7:30 am to 10:30 am) is taken on a rooftop terrace overlooking the rolling countryside and traditional village, or in two cozy breakfast rooms.
+Order an omelette or other egg dish, and while waiting, help yourself to freshly squeezed orange juice; fresh cucumber, tomatoes and cheese; home-baked breads and cakes; and yogurt and preserves.

 Suha drops by to personally chat with each guest and check that you’re set for the day with tours.